 - Official transcripts sent directly from the regionally accredited college or university that awarded the applicant's BA or BS degree.

 - Graduate Record Examination (GRE) scores if applicant earned less than a 3.0 in undergraduate work.
 Scores must be sent directly by the Educational Testing Service.
 The ETS code for CUA is 5104.
 GRE scores are also required if you wish to be considered for University Scholarships.

-- A short (fewer than 500 words) personal statement about how your current and/or past academic and work experiences, including volunteer work, have influenced your ability to become a leader in your field.
+- A 500-word personal statement about how your current and/or past academic and work experiences, including volunteer work, have influenced your ability to become a leader in your field.

 - Three letters of reference from persons who can attest to your ability to perform graduate level studies sent directly to the Graduate Admissions Office by the author.

 Applicants must submit all the materials required for application to the MSLIS program.

 Applicants who wish to study as non-degree or post-master's students must submit the following: